AlyRagab/aws-iam-slack-bot/README.md

-# IAM Slack-bot
+# AWS Access Management by Slack Bot

 ## Slack-Bot is Managing AWS Access process as below :
-- Warning message will be sent every day at 5PM.
+- A warning message will be sent every day at 5PM listing all user/s with their associated group/s.
-- If we write `keep <username>` or `keep <username1> <username2>` , the user/s will be kept till next day.
 - The revoke action will be done every day at 6PM.

-- At any time we can revoke all accesses by the command `revoke-all-from <username>`.
+### Actions :
+- `keep <username>` or `keep <username1> <username2>` to keep the access to user/s between the warning message time and the revoke which is probably one hour
-- At any time we can assign a specific access to a user by the command `assign <username> <groupname>`
+- `assign <username> <groupname>` to assign an access to a user at any time in the day.
-- At any time we can revoke a specific permission from a user by `revoke <username> <groupname>`
+- `revoke <username> <groupname>` to revoke specific access from a user at any time in the day.
+- `revoke-all-from <username>` to revoke all accesses from a user at any time in the day.

+### Notes:
+- The AWS Access Management is a group based access , so considering creating a group per AWS resource and attach the related access policy document to this particular group.
 - A limitation from AWS that the groups should not have any numbers as per this [Reference](https://docs.aws.amazon.com/IAM/latest/APIReference/API_AddUserToGroup.html)
 - The Bot is removing users from admin groups by checking "^admin" regex only like `admin_dns , admin_RDS , admin_compute ..etc`.
 - After the Revoke action is done , It lists all users again with their current group/s.